Xpra-org/xpra/docs/Usage/Security.md

 ### [System Tray](../Features/System-Tray.md) and [Notifications](../Features/Notifications.md) forwarding
 These features provide tighter desktop integration which can be seen as a security risk and can be turned off completely.
-However, the improved usability usually makes this an acceptable trade off and these features are enabled by default.
+However, the improved usability usually makes this an acceptable trade-off and these features are enabled by default.

 ### [Webcam](../Features/Webcam.md)
 Although this feature is never turned on by default, it is available.
-There are obvious privacy concerns here and it may be desirable to turn off the feature completely.
+There are obvious privacy concerns here, and it may be desirable to turn off the feature completely.

 ### `DBus`
 "_D-Bus is a message bus system, a simple way for applications to talk to one another_.